makersacademy/chitter-challenge/README.md

 ## My approach

-1. With the user stories, I wrote the necessary feature tests which satisfied the them.
+1. First I wrote feature tests which satisfied the user stories.
+I implemented the features one-by-one, writing the necessary code to pass a feature test before moving on and implementing the next feature.

-2. Having written and failed these initial tests, I proceeded to write the least code possible to pass these tests.
+2. Having written and failed the initial feature tests, I proceeded to write the least code possible to pass these tests.
+At first, this mostly involved writing code in the controller and view levels.

-3. Once it was clear that the program needed some Ruby objects to keep the views and controller as skinny as possible, I wrote some unit tests for namely for the namely for the Peep and User classes.
+3. Once it was clear that the program needed some Ruby objects to keep the views and controller as skinny as possible, I wrote some unit tests for namely for the  Peep and User classes.
 I then wrote the code to pass these tests.

 4. When it was clear that I needed to use a database to store the Peeps, I setup my database environment with the Ruby PG gem, which requires you to communicate with the database with SQL query terms.